Traveling to New York City soon? You’ll fall in love with the Big Apple!

 If you’re a history fan, the old city of the Financial District will enchant you.
 Within it, you’ll discover historic churches, imposing buildings, and rusty yet cool taverns that trace their origins back to the 1700s.

-This area is also home to tons of must-visit landmarks, including:
+This area is also home to most of the landmarks New York is known for, including:

 - Wall Street